knative/func/templates/python/scaffolding/README.md

 There are different method signatures and underlying middleware implementations for each; hence the separation.

+Note that the "instanced" versions also support static, thus only they are
+included:

 Each of the two support either the instanced method signature ("new") or the static "handle" method.
 This differs from strongly typed languages such as Go which require different scaffolding be written based on this division.